 - 0-5V PWM signal for speed control

 Consult your spindle manufacturer for details on wiring and programming if this is something you’re considering since it tends to vary between manufacturers.

 If you are a beginner user, we highly recommend sticking with a Makita RT0701.
 The Makita RT0701 offers plenty of power and speed control for this application.
 Installing a spindle can be very technically challenging and may cost significantly more.
 If you plan on adding a spindle we recommend checking our Forum and Facebook Group for more info or checking out our own guide below.

 We supply 65mm, 71mm, and 80mm router mounts that are sized to match with commonly available 3-phase spindles.
 From our experience, most come in 65mm and 80mm diameters.

 Although we do not offer technical support on adding a spindle, here are some general steps on adding a spindle:

 1. Choose the correct size, voltage, RPM, cooling, and power requirements

-Most spindles in this size range will have a 1.5-2.2KW rating, or 2HP to 3HP approximately, and come with a 65mm or 80mm body.
-The larger the spindle, generally the higher the power and larger the end mills you can use.
+Most spindles in this size range will have a 1.5-2.2kW rating, or 2HP to 3HP approximately, and come with a 65mm or 80mm body.
+The larger the spindle, generally the higher the power and larger the end mills you can use; going past 2.2kW on any hobby machine though immediately diminishes returns since the rigidity of the machine becomes the main limitation.
 Most spindles will also use 110V or 220V power and must be matched with the correct VFD to work properly, and you will have to make sure your household wiring can provide the amount of power required to run your spindle.

 Most spindles also come with either air cooling or water cooling.
 Water cooling spindles may be more compact at the spindle side but require an additional setup for the water and pumps to work properly.
 Air-cooled spindles are simpler and easier to install but may be larger than water-cooled and create more noise.